SophistSolutions/Stroika/Samples/ArchiveUtility/ReadMe.txt

-ArchiveUtility A simple command-line tool to create/update/list/etc archives, like zip files, or 7z files.
+ArchiveUtility is a simple command-line tool to create/update/list/etc archives, like zip files, or 7z files.
 This demonstrates use of the Stroika DataExchange/Archive classes